Stud farm

 A stud farm or stud in animal husbandry is an establishment for selective breeding of livestock.
 The word "stud" comes from the Old English stod meaning "herd of horses, place where horses are kept for breeding".
 Historically, documentation of the breedings that occur on a stud farm leads to the development of a stud book.
-Male animals made available for breeding to outside female animals are said to be "standing at stud", or at "stud service", referencing the relatively high probability that they are kept at a stud farm.
+Male animals made available for breeding to outside female animals are said to be "standing at stud", or at "stud service".

 The word stud is often restricted to larger domesticated (especially farm) animals, such as cattle and horses.
 A specialized vocabulary exists for the studs of other animals, such as kennel (dog), cattery (cat) and aviary (birds).

 Horse stud farms

 Monastic stud farms

 During the Middle Ages, stud farms were often managed as part of a monastery.
 At the time, few people apart from monks could read and write, and so they were charged with the responsibility of recording pedigrees.
 The Carthusian monks are famous for their role in breeding the Andalusian horse in Spain, while monasteries in Bavaria were responsible for the original Rottaler horse.
 The oldest stud farm in Europe still in existence today is the Mews of Einsiedeln Abbey (1064) in Switzerland where Einsiedler horses are bred.